 It’s essential, then, that you’re prepared to manage them - and not just you, because with the best will in the world you can't be everywhere at the same time.
 So this means you need to put in place the critical elements of an incident response and management system, AND make sure every member of your workforce has the information they need to act on your behalf in those moments.

-To help you prepare, we’ll run through some elements of incident management so you can be ready for anything that might “potentially” go wrong at your event.
+To help you prepare, we’ll run through some elements of incident management so you can be ready for the risks you know about, as well as those that you can't predict.
 We’ll start with a little context and then cover:

 Google “incident management” and you’re liable to get a lot of results related to “IT incident management” or “incident management (ITSM).”
 Likewise, an “event” could be an “incident” in that IT folks sometime talk about an “event” as when things go wrong in a computer system.
 Indeed, the ISO’s guidance on risk management defines “events” as an: “occurrence or change of a particular set of circumstances.”

-To be absolutely clear (before you get too deep into reading this), in this article we’re concerned with incident response and management at events.
-Put simply, what you do when the risks you’ve identified in your risk management planning turn into incidents you need to deal with.
+To be absolutely clear, in this article we’re concerned with incident response and management at events.
+Put simply, what you do when the risks you thought you had controlled, or the ones you wouldn't have predicted in a month of Sundays in your risk management planning turn into incidents.

 There’s other lingo out there for this, such as “risk response”, which seems to be more the norm in project management, or even “incident response”.
 And there’s also a lot of crossover here with approaches to “emergency management” too.